If Not for You: Release

-George Harrison's version
+George Harrison version

 George Harrison included "If Not for You" on his first post-Beatles solo album, All Things Must Pass, released on November 27, 1970.
 He first taped a solo performance of the song when previewing potential material for his co-producer, Phil Spector, at EMI Studios in London.
 Recorded in late May, this recital also included Dylan's "I Don't Want to Do It" and the Harrison–Dylan collaboration "Nowhere to Go" (originally "When Everybody Comes to Town"), both of which originated from Harrison's time in Woodstock with Dylan and the Band in late 1968.
 The three performances became available in the 1990s on the bootleg compilation Beware of ABKCO!

 The basic track for Harrison's formal recording of "If Not for You" was recorded at EMI between late May and early June 1970.
 In author Simon Leng's view, Harrison created a characteristically melody-centric version of the song, which more clearly defines its verse and bridge sections and eschews Dylan's preference for spontaneity in favor of "aural pleasure".
 The arrangement includes multiple acoustic guitars and a slide guitar motif that Harrison had played during the May 1 session with Dylan.
 Leng also highlights the significance of Harrison's introduction to the Dobro, via guitarist David Bromberg, as another legacy of his 1970 visit to New York.
 Peter Frampton played one of the acoustic guitar parts on the song.
 (Note: Drummer Alan White has said that John Lennon was one of the rhythm guitarists, along with Ringo Starr on tambourine.
 Neither Leng nor Beatles historian Bruce Spizer list Lennon among the musicians on the completed track, however.)
 According to the EMI master tape, the instrumentation also includes harmonium, piano and organ.

 Music historians Philippe Margotin and Jean-Michel Guesdon describe "If Not for You" as "one of Dylan's songs with the strongest connection to the Fab Four".
 It was sequenced as the second track on side two of Harrison's triple album, before "Behind That Locked Door", which he had written as a tribute to Dylan before the latter's performance at the 1969 Isle of Wight Festival.
 The album opened with "I'd Have You Anytime", a Harrison–Dylan collaboration that documented the two songwriters' meeting in Woodstock.
 (Note: Another All Things Must Pass track, "Apple Scruffs", was performed by Harrison in Dylan's original style of strummed acoustic guitar and harmonica.)
 According to Beatles biographer Nicholas Schaffner, Dylan therefore had a tangible presence on All Things Must Pass, "in spirit if not in person".

 Mikal Gilmore of Rolling Stone describes Harrison's "If Not for You" as "surprisingly beautiful", while Leng deems it a "gleaming pop creation".
 In his entry for All Things Must Pass in the book 1,000 Recordings to Hear Before You Die, Tom Moon names it as one of the album's three "key tracks", along with "Beware of Darkness" and "Isn't It a Pity".